Worked All VK Shires

 Computer-generated logs must be e-submitted.
 Callsigns of electronic logs received are posted and updated regularly on the website.

-Results will be published in both Amateur Radio and on the VK Shires Website, the first week of October every year.
+Results will be published on the VK Shires Website, the first week of October every year.

 New Sponsors and Trophies will be announced shortly